Charitable Planning in Illinois

 Making the Most of Your Charitable Giving in Illinois

 If given the choice between paying taxes (involuntary philanthropy), or making a charitable gift (voluntary philanthropy), most people would choose the latter, because it gives them the benefit of knowing who the money will benefit and how it will be used.
 The same cannot be said for money paid to the U.S. Treasury.
-We help clients make charitable gifts and practice good stewardship in the most tax-efficient manner.
+We help clients practice charitable giving in Illinois and practice good stewardship in the most tax-efficient manner.
+Every family can do this!

 There are many different ways to make charitable gifts: